app-obs/go/doc/API.md

 - `OBS_TRACE_LOG_LEVEL` (string): The minimum level for logs attached to trace spans.
 Valid values: `"debug"`, `"info"`, `"warn"`, `"error"`.
 - `OBS_LOG_SOURCE` (bool): Set to `"false"` to disable adding source code location to logs for a performance boost.
 - `OBS_ASYNC_LOGS` (bool): Set to `"true"` to enable high-performance, non-blocking logging.
+  - **Trade-offs**: When enabled, logging is significantly faster as it does not block application code on I/O. However, in the case of a sudden application crash or if the internal buffer is full, a small number of recent logs may be lost.
+This option is recommended for high-throughput services where performance is critical and this trade-off is acceptable.

 ---